 Controls will be assigned to create protection levels.
-Control assignments will be based on the information classification – (protected, confidential and public) and system classification (regulated, business, research, academic) of the information created, hosted or transmitted within the universities infrastructure.
+Control assignments will be based on the information classification – (protected, confidential and public) and system classification (regulated, business, research, and academic) of the information created, hosted, or transmitted within the universities infrastructure.

 NIST SP800-53 Control Families

 Access Control (AC)